 For a long time, the ecosystem was the work.
 The structure, the systems, the decisions about what connects to what and why.
 It was how I created clarity when everything else felt fragmented.

-Finishing it does not stop the thinking.
+Finishing it doesn't stop the thinking.
 It gives the thinking somewhere to live.

 I can move faster without rushing.